Master in Cognitive Systems & Interactive Media

 The mission of the Master in Cognitive Systems and Interactive Media (CSIM) is to train the researchers and professionals who will investigate, develop and design the interactive cognitive systems and media of tomorrow.
 The results may be physical devices, such as robots, or logical ones, such as sophisticated software that provides new experiences and/or virtual environments.

-The CSIM programme draws on three main fields of knowledge: interactive technology, cognitive sciences and interactive media.
-To achieve its objective, the programme takes an interdisciplinary approach that is critical to providing students with an in-depth knowledge of the design, construction, development, deployment and analysis of interactive cognitive systems and media, along with the necessary skills to successfully carry out all of these stages.
-The CSIM programme's goal is to produce integrators of such interactive cognitive devices and programmes.
+The CSIM program draws on three main fields of knowledge: interactive technology, cognitive sciences, and interactive media.
+To achieve its objective, the program takes an interdisciplinary approach that is critical to providing students with an in-depth knowledge of the design, construction, development, deployment, and analysis of interactive cognitive systems and media, along with the necessary skills to successfully carry out all of these stages.
+The CSIM program's goal is to produce integrators of such interactive cognitive devices and programs.

 Who is it for?

-The programme consists of a single track providing a solid, coherent vision of cognitive systems and interactive media.
-It is essentially geared towards research, and students must complete 20 compulsory credits, 20 optional credits and a 20-credit final research project.
+The program consists of a single track providing a solid, coherent vision of cognitive systems and interactive media.
+It is essentially geared towards research, and students must complete 20 compulsory credits, 20 optional credits, and a 20-credit final research project.

-The master's programme can be completed in one year, if taken full-time, or in two, if taken part-time.
-The programme is organized into terms and is designed to reflect the priority areas of research defined by the European Commission.
+The master's program can be completed in one year if taken full-time, or in two, if taken part-time.
+The program is organized into terms and is designed to reflect the priority areas of research defined by the European Commission.

-The master's programme aims to train integrators of complex systems and devices by combining knowledge and skills from the fields of interactive communication, cognitive psychology, linguistics, art, digital technology and communication.
+The master's program aims to train integrators of complex systems and devices by combining knowledge and skills from the fields of interactive communication, cognitive psychology, linguistics, art, digital technology, and communication.